marklogic-community/grove-react-visjs-graph/README.markdown

 The provided `GraphContainer` also sets up a single doubleClick event, which fetches nodes and edges for the node that was double-clicked and adds them to the graph.

+The underlying ml-visjs-graph.ng library also sets up an `afterDrawing` event, which draws a custom orb in the top-left of each node, which contains a number specifying how many relationships that node has (or whatever else you wish to interpret the `linkCount` property on each node to mean).

 ### `GraphContainer` Customization

 ### Data Source